johe123qwe/github-trending/README.md

 ## Css

+* 【2024-11-01】[jpedroschmitz / typescript-nextjs-starter](https://github.com/jpedroschmitz/typescript-nextjs-starter) - Non-opinionated TypeScript starter for Next.js 15.
+All the tools you need to build your next project ⚡️
 * 【2024-10-19】[iamparas0 / TIC-TAC-TOE](https://github.com/iamparas0/TIC-TAC-TOE) - take a preview
 * 【2024-10-17】[aws-samples / amplify-next-template](https://github.com/aws-samples/amplify-next-template) - This is a Next.js starter for building a fullstack app with AWS Amplify.
 * 【2024-10-14】[lemonmade / bigfoot](https://github.com/lemonmade/bigfoot) - A jQuery plugin for creating exceptional footnotes.